All Articles

 This question separates vendors from partners.
 Evaluate:

-- Technical support.
-Can they advise on product selection and formulation for your application?
+• Technical support.
+Can they advise on product selection and formulation for your specific application?
+Do they have scientists or chemists available for consultation?

-- Regulatory documentation.
-Will they provide supporting docs for your FDA, EU TPD, or other filings?
+• Regulatory documentation.
+Will they provide supporting documents for your FDA, EU TPD, or other regulatory filings?
+This includes stability data, toxicological reports, and detailed manufacturing process descriptions.

-- Responsiveness.
-What's the typical turnaround on inquiries?
+• Responsiveness.
+What is the typical turnaround on inquiries?
 Same day?
 Same week?
+Ask for references and check.

-- Sampling.
+• Sampling.
 Do they provide evaluation samples before purchase?
+What quantities?
+Is there a cost?

 The cost of choosing wrong

 The cheapest nicotine on the market is cheap for a reason.
 Corners get cut somewhere.
-Maybe it's testing.
-Maybe it's traceability.
-Maybe it's the documentation you'll need six months from now when the FDA asks questions about your PMTA.
+Maybe it is testing.
+Maybe it is traceability.
+Maybe it is the documentation you will need six months from now when the FDA asks questions about your PMTA.

 If this was useful, there's more where it came from.